BASC Legacy Funded Scholarship Programme 2020

 - Applicants must be UK citizens.

-Please do not send in membership cards, please scan or photocopy and send along with your application form.
+- You must provide evidence of your own or your immediate family’s BASC membership.
+Please do not send in a membership card; send in a scan or photocopy, along with your application form.

-- Co-operate with BASC in developing and providing input into the promotion and advertisement of the award made, through social media, BASC’s Shooting and Conservation magazine, press releases, the provision of images, and the progress of the successful applicant during this process.
+Applicants must co-operate with BASC in developing and providing input for the promotion and advertisement of the award made.
+This will be done through social media, BASC’s Shooting and Conservation magazine, press releases, the provision of images, and a progress blog by the successful applicant throughout the process.

 Submission of application forms: